 You’ve probably seen this.
 It usually starts with a founder.
 They do a post on Medium, it gets some traction and the next thing you know they think they’re the next Tony Robbins.
 They’re doing events, user conferences, they’re spreading out, having their people do fire walks and chants.
 And before too long you kind of forget what the heck the company does.
 It’s all about the founder, right?

 So that extreme isn’t ideal.
 That extreme is not necessarily going to scale, that extreme is not going to place the value where it needs to be which is at the company level.
-But hey, nobody can deny that is has a soul.
+But hey, nobody can deny that it has a soul.
 No one can deny that it’s at least interesting.

 But if we’re going to acknowledge that that extreme isn’t ideal, we have to acknowledge that the alternative extreme isn’t ideal either.
 This video paints a clear picture why.

 Okay, that’s adorable.
 But seriously what the heck?
 Why is Matthew McConaughey driving a Lincoln?
-Now don’t get me wrong, I loves me some McConaughey, right?
+Now don’t get me wrong, I love me some McConaughey, right?
 Another Austin guy.
 He’s basically the coolest person on planet earth.
-You know, genie pops out of a bottle, you could have any wish, I want to be Matthew McConaughey.
+You know, a genie pops out of a bottle, you could have any wish, I want to be Matthew McConaughey.
 I don’t think it’s asking for too much.
 But does anybody really believe that?
 But why does it happen?
-Why do these big companies do things like this.
+Why do these big companies do things like this?

 I submit to you that it’s because they have no soul.
 Because these big companies, because these big brands have no soul they have no choice but to co-opt the soul, the character of someone who does.
 And so they grasp hold of a McConaughey.
-And nine times out of ten when companies hire celebrity spokespeople, that’s exactly what they’re doing.
+And nine times out of 10 when companies hire celebrity spokespeople, that’s exactly what they’re doing.
 They’re saying, “Well, we have no soul, we have no personality, let’s borrow theirs for a little while.”
 And they wonder why it doesn’t work.